The First Step

 In California, the Workers’ Compensation Appeals Board (WCAB) will hear your case.
 Although the word “appeals” is somewhat confusing, it is not an appeals court: this is the trial court where your workers’ compensation court claim will be decided.
 There are many things you should do both before and during your trial to help your case, including:

-- Bring your evidence.
 Before your trial begins, there will be a session known as the Mandatory Settlement Conference (MSC).
 You are required to attend with all of the evidence (usually medical records or reports) that you and your attorney intend to use during the trial.
-If you are not prepared, your case my be delayed or even dismissed.
+If you are not prepared, your case may be delayed or even dismissed.

 Injured Workers Should Always Ask for Help in a Compensation Case